 Royals can’t accept certain gifts

 Despite the heads up about the rules, it seems a few people decided to ignore the request and send some generous gifts anyway.
 Harry and Meghan reportedly sent an estimated £7 million ($9.3 million) worth of presents back to the senders.
-No word on whether any were as bizarre as the 12 weirdest gifts the royal family has ever received.

 Not that accepting wedding presents are all that different from the typical royal protocol for accepting gifts.
 The royal gift policy states year-round that the family can’t accept gifts from anyone hoping to “exploit the gift for commercial purposes.”
 In fact, they can only accept gifts that are consumable like flowers and food or that are worth less than £150 ($200).

 But there are other ways to congratulate royal newlyweds

 To those who still wanted to support the couple, there was one surefire way to make sure your gift was accepted.
 Harry and Meghan chose a handful of charities and requested donations be sent there in lieu of wedding gifts.
 Some of the charities included Children’s HIV Association, Crisis (support for homeless people), Myna Mahila Foundation (women’s empowerment in Mumbai), Scotty’s Little Soldiers (support for children who lost a parent in the British Armed Forces), StreetGames (health empowerment for disadvantaged communities), Surfers Against Sewage (marine conservation), and The Wilderness Foundation UK.
 Next, learn about 17 tiny details you probably missed at the royal wedding.